dochy-ksti/munyorunyoru/motivation.md

 Reading needs to write correctly, but data often become unreadable.

-This is very old Japanese emperor list.
+This is a list of ancient Japanese emperors.
 ```json5
 {
     name : "Nintoku",